hallresearch-ai/example-system-card/README.md

 List the people or teams responsible for building, owning, reviewing, or supporting the system with contact information.

 #### Version, date, and revision history *
 Record the current version, document date, and major changes over time.
+For important, high-risk, or systems with planned maintenance, include a revision table.

 #### Approval / review status and governance functions *
 State the current review status and identify relevant governance, legal, risk, or compliance functions.

+#### Human-in-the-loop (HITL) roles and interventions
+Explain where people review, approve, correct, escalate, or override system behavior.

 #### Privacy impact assessment
 Summarize any privacy review, key findings, and resulting controls.